patrickdean/homegame/strain.md

 ### Exceeding your Strain Threshold

 When you exceed your strain threshold, you temporarily gain a level of exhaustion until you are able to bring your strain back to below the threshold.
-If exceeding your threshold causes you to hit level 6 exhaustion, it's not temporary.
+However, if exceeding your threshold causes you to hit level 6 exhaustion, it's not temporary.

 ## Recovering Strain